 In the first week of October 2013, the Company authorized a customer to return a number of units of its product manufactured at the Company's Pinehurst facility, due to functional failure.
 After investigation, the Company found that the affected products were produced during the first quarter of fiscal year 2014.
 On March 28, 2014, the Company entered into a settlement agreement with the customer for the losses as a result of the product failure.
-The settled amount was \$0.5 million and recorded in the consolidated statement of operations for the year ended June 27, 2014.
+The settled amount was \$0.5 million and recorded in the consolidated statement of operations and comprehensive income for the year ended June 27, 2014.
+There was no additional expense recorded during the year ended June 26, 2015 due to this case.

-17. Business segments and geographic information
+18. Business segments and geographic information

 Operating segments are defined as components of an enterprise for which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 The Company's chief operating decision maker is Fabrinet's chief executive officer.
-As of June 27, 2014, June 28, 2013 and June 29, 2012, the Company operated and internally managed a single operating segment.
+As of June 26, 2015, June 27, 2014, and June 28, 2013, the Company operated and internally managed a single operating segment.
 Accordingly, the Company does not accumulate discrete information with respect to separate product lines and does not have separate reportable segments.

-Total revenues are attributed to a particular geographic area based on the bill-to location of the customer.

-The Company operates primarily in three geographic regions: North America, Asia-Pacific and Europe.
+Total revenues are attributed to a particular geographic area based on the bill-to-location of the customer.
+The Company operates primarily in three geographic regions: North America, Asia-Pacific, and Europe.
 The following table presents total revenues by geographic regions:

 Years Ended

-(amount in thousands) June 27, 2014 June 28, 2013 June 29, 2012
+(amount in thousands) June 26, 2015 June 27, 2014 June 28, 2013

-North America \$326,647 \$299,510 \$272,659
+North America \$370,836 \$326,647 \$299,510

-Asia-Pacific 230,314 218,393 189,455
+Asia-Pacific 309,941 230,314 218,393

-Europe 120,893 123,639 102,618
+Europe 92,810 120,893 123,639

-Total \$677,854 \$641,542 \$564,732
+Total \$773,587 \$677,854 \$641,542

-As of June 27, 2014 and June 28, 2013, the Company had approximately \$0.3 million and \$0.4 million of long-lived assets based in North America, with the substantial remainder of assets based in Asia-Pacific.
+As of June 26, 2015 and June 27, 2014, the Company had approximately \$31.8 million and \$0.3 million of long-lived assets based in North America, with the substantial remainder of assets based in Asia-Pacific.